bertrandong/tp/docs/UserGuide.md

 You can add products on the menu into the most recently created order.

-Format: `product m/PRODUCT_ID pq/PRODUCT_QUANTITY`
+Format: `product m/MENU_ID pq/PRODUCT_QUANTITY`
 * You can refer to the Menu list for the product index, i.e. `1.
 Cupcake` product index is `1`.
 * This can be repeated as many times as necessary within one session of using Strack.io.
 * This means closing the Strack.io will no longer allow you to add products to the order you created previously

 Examples:
-* Assuming you have already created an order in this session for the phone number `87438807`, using `product m/1 pq/2` and `product m/2 pq/2` will add products corresponding to `PRODUCT_ID` 1 and 2 in the menu, in this example it would be cupcakes and cookies respectively. <br>
+* Assuming you have already created an order in this session for the phone number `87438807`, using `product m/1 pq/2` and `product m/2 pq/2` will add products corresponding to `MENU_ID` 1 and 2 in the menu, in this example it would be cupcakes and cookies respectively. <br>

 ![input for adding products for alex](images/ProductCommand.png)
 ![input for adding products for alex](images/ProductCommandResult.png)